-Customary and Traditional Use Determinations Area Species Determination Kodiak Area except the Mainland District: all waters along the south side of the Alaska Peninsula bounded by the latitude of Cape Douglas (58°51.10' North latitude) mid-stream Shelikof Strait, north and east of the longitude of the southern entrance of Imuya Bay near Kilokak Rocks (57°10.34' North latitude, 156°20.22' West longitude) Salmon • Residents of the Kodiak Island Borough, except those residing on the Kodiak Coast Guard Base.
-Kodiak Area Remainder Salmon • All rural residents.
+Customary and Traditional Use Determinations Area Species Determination Kodiak Area except the Mainland District Salmon Residents of the Kodiak Island Borough, except those residing on the Kodiak Coast Guard Base.
+Kodiak Area Mainland District: all waters along the south side of the Alaska Peninsula bounded by the latitude of Cape Douglas (58°51.10' North latitude) mid-stream Shelikof Strait, north and east of the longitude of the southern entrance of Imuya Bay near Kilokak Rocks (57°10.34' North latitude, 156°20.22' West longitude) Salmon • All rural residents.
 Kodiak Area Fish other than Rainbow/steelhead trout • Residents of the Kodiak Area.

-Area Harvest Limits Season Salmon In the Federal public waters of Kodiak Island, east of the line from Crag Point south to the westernmost point of Saltery Cove, including the waters of Woody and Long Islands, and the salt waters bordering this area within 1 mile of Kodiak Island, excluding the waters bordering Spruce Island 25 salmon for the permit holder plus an additional 25 salmon for each member of the same household whose names are listed on the permit: an additional permit may be obtained upon request.
-January 1-December 31. (see restrictions on pages 53-54.)
-Kodiak Area remainder No annual limit January 1-December 31. (see restrictions on pages 53-54.)
-Trout, Herring, and Bottomfish Kodiak Area See permit conditions See permit conditions
+Area Harvest Limits Season Salmon In the road-accessible Zone (Northeastern Kodiak Island), east of the line from Crag Point south to the westernmost point of Saltery Cove, including the inland waters of Spruce, Woody and Long Islands, and the Federal marine waters of and around Womens Bay.
+25 salmon for the permit holder plus an additional 25 salmon for each member of the same household whose names are listed on the permit: an additional permit may be obtained upon request.
+January 1-December 31. (see restrictions) Kodiak Area remainder No annual limit January 1-December 31. (see restrictions below)